ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 - 1 temperature fuse on 1 digital input
 - 5 buttons on 5 digital input (PUMP, HEATING, JET, +, -)
 - 1 LCD display on 2 digital inputs (I2C protocol)
-- 4 relays on a board on 4 digital inputs
+- 4 power relays on 4 digital inputs
 - 1 ESP8266-01 on 2 digital inputs

-The relay board, the LCD and the ESP8266 will not be powered from the 5Volt pin of the arduino, we will use a 5VDC power supply to power them directly.
+The relay, the LCD and the ESP8266 will not be powered from the 5 Volt pin of the arduino, we will use directly the 5 Volt DC power supply to power them directly.

 ### b) Electrical drawing
 I used Eagle 8.2.2 to design the replacement board, below is the electrical drawing.
 The eagle files will be available soon.